This is a guest article from LabradorTrainingHQ.com

 - Give Purpose and Direction:

 Pets are a great responsibility as well.
-For examples, we have to walk the dogs each day, take kitties for play and so on.
+For example, we have to walk the dogs each day, take kitties for play, or making sure your puppy has a chew toy when teething.
 Pets follow routines and if they are changed daily, it creates discomfort for them.

 When the owner follows a routine, it creates discipline in his life.
 Moreover, your pooch waking you up daily to go out for play will give you a purpose to get up and start living for the pooch.
 Consequently, active life enhances your goals, achievements, and sense of staying directed in life.